KRM7/gapp/docs/genetic-operators.md

 # Genetic operators

-The genetic operators are used to create new candidate solutions from the existing ones in the population, thus providing the basic search mechanism of the genetic algorithms.
+The genetic operators are used to create new candidate solutions from the existing ones in the population, providing the basic search mechanism of the genetic algorithms.
 The 2 main operators are the crossover and mutation, but the library also allows for specifying a repair function.

-The selection method is considered to be a part of the `Algorithm` in the library, so it will not be discussed here.
+The selection method is considered to be a part of the `algorithms` in the library, so it will not be discussed here.
+See [algorithms.md](algorithms.md) for more details about the selection methods.

 The library contains implementations of several crossover and mutation methods that can be used.
 These can be found in the `gapp::crossover` and `gapp::mutation` namespaces respectively.

 As the genetic operators operate on candidate solutions, their implementations depend on the encoding type used for the GA.
-A given crossover or mutation method can only be used with the encoding types it is implemented for.
+A particular crossover or mutation method can only be used with the encoding type it is implemented for.
 Because of this, the implemented crossover and mutation methods are further broken up into multiple namespaces based on the encoding type they can be used with.
 For example, the crossover operators are in the following namespaces: